Herbal and Natural Medicine, Plus Some Regular First Aid

 All herbs have different properties when dried, fresh, or processed into herbal preparations.
 Don't give up on using an herb simply because all you've tried were dried preparations of it such as capsules.
 More often than not an herb that is useless in pill form works wonders if used fresh.

-Herbs that are nearly useless medicinally when dried or old and must be grown fresh for the greatest benefit:
+Herbs that are nearly useless medicinally (compared to the fresh stuff) when dried or old and must be grown fresh for the greatest benefit:

 - Lemon balm